Watch the video to learn about Literacy and Basic Skills Programs

 According to the International Adult Literacy Skills Survey (IALS), forty-two percent of Canadians have reading, writing, numeracy and essential skills below the level considered necessary for the demands of modern life and work.

 Unlike many other industrialized countries, Canada does not have a national literacy strategy in place, and no federal government resources directly support literacy instruction programs.
 Literacy and skills upgrading programs are supported by provincial governments.
-In Ontario, these programs are generally funded by the Ministry of Training, Colleges and Universities and run by community-based agencies, school boards, and colleges.
+In Ontario, these programs are generally funded by the Ministry of Labour, Immigration Skills Training and Development and run by community-based agencies, school boards, and colleges.
 In Toronto and York Region, these literacy and basic skills programs serve over 11,000 adults looking to develop or improve their skills.
 MTML provides support to these programs to help coordinate and promote LBS and ensure that people access the services and assistance they need.

-To find a literacy or basic skills upgrading program in Toronto or York Region, visit our Find A Program page.
+To find a literacy or basic skills upgrading program in Toronto or York Region, visit our Programs page.